 In April 2021, the Institute approved a plan to freeze pension benefits for active employees who participate in the Plan, with an effective date to be determined.
 The impact of the freeze resulted in a decrease to the projected benefit obligation and decrease to the net periodic benefit cost, which was recognized as a curtailment for the fiscal year ended June 30, 2021.
 In fiscal year 2022, the decision to freeze the Plan was deferred indefinitely, resulting in an unwinding of the curtailment accounting in the fiscal year 2022 projected benefit obligation and net periodic benefit cost.
-In addition, the increase in discount rate to 4.88% from 3.10% resulted in significant actuarial losses in the projected benefit obligation for fiscal years ended June 30, 2022 and 2021.
+In addition, the increase in discount rate to 5.44% from 4.88% resulted in decrease in the projected benefit obligation for fiscal year ended June 30, 2023.

-The following table sets forth the Plan's pension benefit obligation, plan assets, and funded status reconciled with the amounts set forth in the statements of financial position as of June 30, 2022 and 2021 (in thousands):
+The following table sets forth the Plan's pension benefit obligation, plan assets, and funded status reconciled with the amounts set forth in the statements of financial position as of June 30, 2023 and 2022 (in thousands):